verilator/verilator/docs/guide/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our personal favorite is to always run Verilator in-place from its Git directory.
+Our personal favorite is to always run Verilator in-place from its Git directory (don't run ``make install``).
 This allows the easiest experimentation and upgrading, and allows many versions of Verilator to co-exist on a system.

 ::